Is 797 a good credit score?

 Can you get a personal loan with a credit score of 797?

-Most lenders will approve you for a personal loan with a 797 credit score.
-In fact, you will likely qualify for the best interest rates available.
+Most personal loan lenders will approve you for a loan with a 797 credit score.
+In fact, you will likely qualify for the best loan rates available.
 However, keep in mind that your credit score is just one factor that lenders consider when deciding whether to approve your loan application.
 Other factors, such as your income, debt-to-income ratio, and employment history, may also come into play.

 See Also: 12 Best Personal Loans for Good Credit